Growth

 WHO ARE WE REALLY?

-the promotion of physical, emotional, functional and cognitive/social integration where
+the promotion of physical, emotional, functional and cognitive/social integration, where

 insights and personal understandings can be instrumental in facilitating change.

-Art Psychotherapy is grounded in knowledge and embraces human development, psychological
+Arts and Somatic Movement Psychotherapy is grounded in knowledge and embraces human development, psychological

-theories and counselling techniques by using multi-modalities to improve well – being.
+theories and counselling techniques by using multi-modalities to improve well-being.

-Metaphorical expression can lead to a better understanding of feelings and behaviours that may resolve deeper issues.
+Metaphorical expression can lead to a better understanding of feelings and behaviours that may resolve deeper issues, linked to complex trauma, PTSD, depression and anxieties.
+Metaphors within an Arts and Somatic Movement Psychotherapy session inspire and inform personal decisions and values.

 Opportunities